gazzasaur/rusty-iccp/README.md

 The continue operations are also cancel safe.

+### ISO Session Protocol Conformance

+* Currently being implemented *

+This implements version 2 of X.225 / ISO 8327 and is compatible with version 1 as per annex D of X.225.

+This implementation is more restrictive than annex D in the following ways.
+* This implementation will never send user data in connect requests but fully supports receiving connect requests with user data and overflow data.
+* This implementation supports half-duplex and duplex modes of operation.
+* This implementation does not support any other functional units.

 ## Roadmap
 This is a rough roadmap based on what I know so far.
 I am using the open version of the standards where possible (X. and RFC) instead of the ISO standards which are generally locked behind a paywall.